 Freedom is important because to be free is human nature.
 And we are happy only if we are free.
 Without it, we wither away like a flower in the cold of winter.

-Here are four reasons why we lose our life force and vitality when our fundamental right to freedom is taken away from us:
+Here are four reasons why we lose our life force when our fundamental right to freedom is taken away from us:

-3. Repression can lead to a life of regret: When we are not given the freedom to nurture and develop our potential, we’re heading for regret, our lives filled with ‘what if’s’ and ‘could’ve, would’ve, should’ve’.
-At the end of our lives, we will only regret the chances that we didn’t take.
+3. Repression can lead to a life of regret: When we’re not given the freedom to nurture and develop our potential, we’re heading for a life filled with ‘what if’s’ and ‘could’ve, would’ve, should’ve’.
+At the end of our lives, we’ll only regret the chances that we didn’t take.
 This is a major driving force for me – it’s the fear of being regretful, that pushes me to knock down barriers and to take leaps of faith.
 The amount of value you attribute to your freedom is intrinsic and personal to you.
 If you see how important it is to your wellbeing, you’ll be more likely to fight for it when the need arises.

 4. You’ll lose your sense of power and health: Every time we make sacrifices that goes against our natural state of autonomy and freedom, our source of personal power gets depleted.
 When the strength of your free will is at stake, so is your health.
 Intuitive healer, Caroline Myss says that “what drains your spirit drains your body.
 What fuels your spirit fuels your body.”
 Our vitality and health take a hit whenever we fail to take action to free ourselves from the shackles that chain us to the will of others.
 Not fighting for our rights makes us vulnerable to developing physical disorders, chronic illnesses, and other health complications.